alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 25. Routing in MVC
 26. What is CLR?
 27. What is GAC?
-28. Can we use Unit Tess for private methods?
+28. Can we use Unit Tests for private methods?

 Web API